 Sessional GP groups in Lancashire

-The Lancashire and South Cumbria Sessional GP Group meet bi-monthly in Preston from 19:00 – 21:00.
+The Lancashire and Cumbria Sessional GP Group meet bi-monthly from 19:00 – 21:00.
 Guest speakers are often arranged followed by a business meeting covering issues relevant to Sessional GPs including appraisal and revalidation.
-All Sessional GPs are welcome.
+All Sessional GPs (all GPs other than Partners) are welcome.
 Please visit our Sessional GP get involved page for more information.

 Support groups